deis/workflow/src/installing-workflow/configuring-object-storage.md

 ### Step 5: Generate manifests

-Generate the Workflow chart by running `helmc generate -x manifests workflow-v2.7.0`.
+Generate the Workflow chart by running `helmc generate -x manifests workflow-v2.7.0` (if you have previously run this step, make sure you add `-f` to force its regeneration).

 ### Step 6: Verify credentials